Research Newsroom

 Data Drop

-The strongest signals point to AI security maturing from niche detection into a default stack of continuous discovery, runtime enforcement, remediation, and account protection.
+Across major vendors, the signals point to AI security maturing from niche detection into a default stack of continuous discovery, runtime enforcement, remediation, and account protection.

-Attention appears to be shifting beyond traditional text-based systems into third-party AI ecosystems, visual content, and developer collaboration surfaces.
+The evidence points toward breach detection and data-security coverage moving beyond text-based, first-party systems into third-party AI ecosystems, visual content, and developer collaboration surfaces.

 Live research